j0hax/j0hax.github.io/content/CV/index.md

 ## Bachelor of Science in Computer Science, *Leibniz University of Hannover*

 - Thesis: *On the Power Estimation of a RISC-V Platform using Performance Monitoring Counters and RTOS Events* [[Link](https://www.sra.uni-hannover.de/Theses/2024/BA-AHA-energy-pmc.html)]
+  - Developed a framework for estimating the energy consumption of a RISC-V embedded platform using hardware Performance Monitoring Counters (PMCs) and operating system events from the Zephyr RTOS.
+  - Designed and implemented a custom benchmarking and measurement framework using C, assembly, and Python to automate benchmark execution, data acquisition, and model evaluation on an ESP32-C3-DevKitM-1.
+  - Evaluated the accuracy of the resulting power estimation model, achieving a Mean Absolute Percentage Error (MAPE) of 1.85%.
-- Minor in Business Administration
+- Minor in Business Administration.
-- Electives focused in distributed computing and systems programming.
+- Electives focused on distributed systems, operating systems, and systems programming.

 ## High School Diploma, *Cypress Ridge High School* (Houston, TX)